 Amyotrophic Lateral Sclerosis (ALS) also known as Lou Gehrig’s disease, is a neurodegenerative disease in which progressive muscle weakness leads to paralysis.
 ALS is a result of the death of motor neurons (nerve cells) in the brain and spinal cord that control voluntary muscle movement.
 Most people survive less than five years following diagnosis, but a small percentage of patients live for ten years or even longer.
 So far, there is no cure.
-About 3,000 Canadian adults have ALS and less than 1 in 10 patients have a family history of the disease.
+About 3,000 Canadian adults have ALS and fewer than one in 10 patients have a family history of the disease.

 The Montreal Neurological Institute and Hospital - The Neuro, provides the finest clinical care for ALS patients and their families.
 The Neuro also has state-of-the-art facilities for carrying out basic and clinical ALS research.